mobinahmohammadi/mobinahmohammadi/README.md

 - ✌️  Interested in AI, ML, DL&start-up...

-- 🧠 I’m currently focusing on ML..
+- 🧠 I’m currently focusing on ML&ِDL

 - 🌀 full of ideas to more success and achieving higher ranks..